 5 reasons why a job in market research can jump-start your career

-- Truly understand consumer behavior: The day-to-day contact with consumer’s opinions on various subjects enables you to really understand how and why people make certain choices.
-Being able to think in terms of consumer needs and expectations is an asset that will set you apart from others who have no understanding of consumer behavior.
+- Truly understand consumer behavior: The day-to-day contact with consumer’s opinions on various subjects enables you to really understand what makes people tick, how and why people make certain choices.
+Being able to think in terms of consumer needs and expectations is an asset that will set you apart from those that have no understanding of consumer behavior.

-- Learn from top level companies: The fact that you have the ability to work with some of the largest global companies is just massively valuable for your personal development.
-Getting to know the people and processes in these companies, their way of thinking and decision making flow, their company culture… is an experience that will be of value for the rest of your future career.
+- Learn from top level companies: The fact that you can work with some of the largest global companies is just massively valuable for your personal development.
+Getting to know the people and processes in these companies, their way of thinking and their decision making flow, their company culture… is an experience that will be valuable for your entire future career.

-- Leverage the latest social and technological trends: Just like in many industries, market research is evolving by the speed of light because of the changing technological and social environment.
+- Leverage the latest social and technological trends: Just like in many industries, market research is evolving at lightning speed because of the changing technological and social environment.
 As a youngster you can bring lots of new ideas to the table, based on these ultra-fast moving evolutions.
-You get a lot of room to bring your ideas alive and develop them further via the profound knowledge of experienced professionals.
-Consider it living the life of an entrepreneur with all the necessary tools available to tap into new opportunities.
+You get plenty of room to bring your ideas to life and develop them further via the profound knowledge of experienced professionals.
+See it as living the life of an entrepreneur with all the necessary tools available to tap into new opportunities.

-As you’ve probably noticed, working in market research goes way beyond statistics and numbers.
-So the existing market research stereotypes, being it just boring statistical nerds or data-crunching geeks.
+As you can see, working in marketing research goes way beyond statistics and numbers.
+So forget the existing market research stereotypes, marketing researchers are far from being boring statistical nerds or data-crunching geeks.
 We are the ones connecting the world’s most amazing brands to their core audience, the consumers.